-As part of the Proposed Project, Iarnród Eireann are applying for a licence to undertake geotechnical and geophysical site investigation surveys (hereafter referred to as the Proposed Survey Works) within the foreshore area throughout the five CCA's along Ireland's East Coast.
-The purpose of the Proposed Survey Works are to inform the optioneering and design development for the Proposed Project.
+As part of the Proposed Project, larnród Eireann are applying for a licence to undertake site investigation and environmental baseline surveys (hereafter referred to as the Proposed Survey Works) within the foreshore area throughout the five CCA's along Ireland's East Coast.
+The purpose of the Proposed Survey Works are to inform the design development and environmental assessment for the Proposed Project.
 For the purposes of the licence application, the CCA's are termed Licence Areas which can be seen in Table 1.1 below.